SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/chat.md

 * 201 – Not found in the database (if there is no tracker with such id belonging to authorized user).
 * 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
 * 214 – Requested operation or parameters are not supported by the device.
-* 236 – Feature unavailable due to tariff restrictions (if one of the trackers has tariff without “chat” feature).
+* 236 – Feature unavailable due to tariff restrictions (if one of the trackers has tariff without "chat" feature).

 ### mark_read_all